 And then I went back and forced myself to look in the mirror and I said out loud, “YOU ARE BEAUTIFUL.”
 And then I laughed at myself and my smile made me happy and then I realized how creepy I was being – talking to myself in the mirror so I laughed even HARDER and then I noticed my inspirational poop wall (it’s what I call the wall that you look at when you’re sitting on the toilet) and me having some weird existential body image crisis in front of my wall of inspiration really cracked me up and I had to take a selfie to document the moment and the weird mental gymnastics I had just done.

 Look at the beautiful face having a mental crisis about body image in her brown-tile bathroom!
 Isn’t she adorable?
+I can imagine that glass showers would go fantastically in here, my friend told me that she has something similar and it works so well!

 But seriously.
 I’m trying to stop and tell myself when I’m repulsed in the mirror: YOU ARE BEAUTIFUL.
 And I’m trying to mean it, because these weird reflexes are hardwired into my brain and I have to retrain my brain to think: BEAUTIFUL no matter what my reflection shows me.
 And those new neural pathways won’t become automatic until I wear them down again and again.
 So, as silly as it feels to speaking encouragingly to my reflection in the mirror, I know that every time I’m doing it I’m wearing down that pathway in my brain more and more so that it will become the easier path to take and the “UGGG.
 SO UGLY…” pathway will become overgrown and unused.